carnivuth/carnivuth/content/technologies/traefik/_index.md

 date: 2025-05-30
 ---

-# traefik

-Traefik is an opensource application proxy to route traffic inside containers, it's based on 4 based principles
+Traefik is an open source application proxy to route traffic inside containers, it's based on 4 based principles

 - `services` services to forward traffic to
 - `providers` where traefik gets configuration for routing traffic (*eg docker*)
 - `routes` dinamically generated rules
 - `entrypoints` where traefik receives traffic to route (eg ports `80,443,UDP,TCP`)
 - `middleware`  middleware to process traffic (*login ecc*)

 ## Configuration with docker provider